gvergnaud/ts-pattern/README.md

   )
 ```

-Each selection will be injected inside a `selections` object passed as first argument to the handler function.
+Each named selection will be injected inside a `selections` object passed as first argument to the handler function.
 Names can be any strings.

 ### not(pattern)